oscarnevarezleal/laravel-installer-action/README.md

 # laravel-installer-action

-This action download the latest version of Laravel
+This action wraps Laravel installer using Docker.